pathanlan/small_projects/README.md

-# small_projects
+# Small Projects
-Small projects for testing things, trying out new things, and starting new projects off
+_Small projects or scripts, for learning, kicking off new project ideas, or when a seperate repo isn't needed_
+---